chammett7/movieDVD/README.md

 #### Display all Movies (option 1)
 * Members can view all movies in the system through option 1.
 * IMPORTANT: movies must be entered in staff menu during run time.
+* Movies are displayed in alphabetical order.
 * Option 1 is presented as follows:
 ![Display all Movies](https://github.com/chammett7/movieDVD/blob/master/screenShots/displayAllMovies.jpg)

 #### Borrow Movie (option 2)
 * Members can borrow a movie via option 2.
-* To borrow a movie the user will enter the name of the movie they would like to borrow.
+* To borrow a movie the user will need to enter the name of the movie they would like to borrow.
 * Option 2 is presented as follows:
 ![Borrow Movie](https://github.com/chammett7/movieDVD/blob/master/screenShots/borrowMovie.jpg)
 * If the title of the movie entered is not in the system a suitable error message is provided.